VMLYR/Drupal-KIT/readme.md

 Drupal's default scaffolding on composer install and update.
 Drupal's scaffolding automatically wipes and re-copies the files which get copied outside of Drupal core and into public directories (like default.settings.php, htaccess, robots.txt, etc.).
-VML additionally creates the standard config folder structure, as well as removes and updates files that should be modified via patches (like .htaccess) or compiled (like drupal.settings.additional.php
+VMLY&R additionally creates the standard config folder structure, as well as removes and updates files that should be modified via patches (like .htaccess) or compiled (like drupal.settings.additional.php